-Teaching your kids to save their allowance in their piggy banks is great—but the money lessons should go even deeper.
+Teaching your teens to save their allowance is great—but good money habits should go much deeper.
 What they learn about spending and saving money now can set them up for success—or failure.

-The lesson: Sixty-four percent of children are likely to spend their allowance right away, according to a survey from T. Rowe Price.
-It’s important to help kids understand needs vs. wants, and how to plan for what they truly have to spend.
+The lesson: Many teens are likely to spend their allowance right away.
+It’s important to help them understand needs vs. wants and how to plan for what they truly have to spend.
 Showing them how to prepare a basic budget is a key step toward sustaining financial independence.

-The action: Help your kids develop a budget and store their money in clear containers that are marked for spending and saving.
-Using something that’s clear will help kids see their money growing.
-Understanding where their money is going is a big part of money management skills, so encourage them to keep track of where they spend their money by using a notebook or mobile device.
+The action: Help your teen develop a budget that clearly shows spending vs. saving.
+Consider opening a personal savings account (AAA Banking offers high-yield savings accounts where their hard-earned cash can work for them by earning interest).
+Understanding where their money is going is a big part of money management skills, so encourage them to keep track of where they spend their money by using an app.
 Consider having them keep a wish list to help prioritize their spending.